 Pain is a signal from the body that damage or injury is occurring, such as from a fall.
 It is an unpleasant sensation that can be stabbing, throbbing, nagging or cramping in nature.
 In addition to an actual ''trauma,'' pain can also be caused by strain, inflammation (pressure/strain) or damage to the nervous system.
 So pain is actually a mechanism that protects us from serious(er) damage.

 In the body we distinguish two types of pain, acute pain and chronic pain.
 Acute pain is easy to recognize.
 This pain occurs after damage (a cut in your hand, for example).
-This type of pain is generally stabbing in nature and the location of the pain can be clearly indicated.
-Acute pain usually goes away quite quickly.
-Chronic pain is pain that persists for at least three months.
+This type of pain is generally stabbing in nature and the location of the pain is clearly identifiable.
+Acute pain generally goes away fairly quickly.
+Chronic pain is pain that is present for at least three months.
 Thus, we can no longer speak of tissue damage here.

 Pain is measurable, we do this using an NRS (Numeric Rating Scale) or VAS (Visual Analog Scale).
-We ask the patient to give a score of 0-10 (NRS) or 0-100 (VAS) to provide insight into the amount of pain experienced.
-These data can be used for evaluation and play a role in choosing the right treatment method.
+Here we ask the patient to give a score of 0-10 (NRS) or 0-100 (VAS) to provide insight into the amount of pain experienced.
+This data can be used evaluatively and play a role in choosing the appropriate treatment method.

 What is muscle pain?

-Muscle pain is, as the name suggests, pain in the muscles.
-We distinguish two forms of muscle pain, namely early and late muscle pain.
+Muscle pain, as the name implies, is pain in the muscles.
+We distinguish two forms of muscle pain, early or late muscle pain.
 Early muscle pain occurs just after an exertion and is caused by exhaustion and acidification of the muscles.
 Late muscle soreness occurs 24/48 hours after an exertion and is caused by hairline tears in the muscle that have occurred due to the requested strain.
-With muscle pain you often suffer from a nagging stiff feeling in a certain muscle (group).
-Muscle pain is generally experienced after sport or another intensive activity and is a normal reaction of the body to the load asked of it.
+With muscle pain, you often experience a nagging stiff feeling in a particular muscle (group).
+Muscle pain is generally felt after sport or another intensive activity and is a normal reaction of the body to the load placed on it.
 Muscle pain is therefore clearly different from "real" pain in this respect.